dair-iitd/ECQA/ReadMe.md

 Note that these zip files need to be unzipped and the result content directory needs to be used at the time of inference using our provided inference scripts.

 ## Citations
-Please consider citing this paper if you use the data:
+Please consider citing this paper if you use the code or models:
 ```
 @inproceedings{aggarwal2021ecqa,
   title={Explanations for CommonsenseQA: New Dataset and Models},